noelquirke/Site4SoreEyes/README.md

 <h3>Acknowledgements</h3>
 <p>I received inspiration from sites sush as: Bootstrap, Youtube, Google and W3Schools.</p>
-<p>I would like to specially express my deepest gratitude to my mentor Ali Ashik for his advise and support through out the project and the community of Slack for providing all the tips and tricks to completing a project.</p><br>
+<p>I would like to specially express my deepest gratitude to my mentor Ali Ashik for his advise and support through out the project and the community of Slack for providing all the tips and tricks to completing a project.</p>
 <p>This project is for educational use only and was created for the Code Institute Module of User Centric front end development.</p>

-<br><p>Created by Noel Quirke.</p>
+<p>Created by Noel Quirke.</p>